shadowsocks/libsscrypto/README.md

   a) Open libsscrypto.sln with Visual Studio 2015.

-  b) Change the configuration to Release or Debug and platform to Win32.
+  b) Change the configuration to Release or Debug

+  c) Change the platform to Win32.

-  c) Right click the project mbedTLS, and select Properties.
+  d) Right click the project mbedTLS, and select Properties.

          i) Select General on left panel, and change Platform Toolset to v140.

 	 ii) Select C/C++ / Code Generation, and change Runtime Library to /MT or /MTd .

-  d) Right click Solution, and select Build Solution.
+  e) Right click Solution, and select Build Solution.